+Topological and metric basics for the theory of GENEOs

+Building linear and nonlinear GENEOs

 How can we use GENEOs in applications?

-The use of GENEOs in applications

-WE WILL NOW SHOW

-HOW GENEOS CAN BE USED

-IN APPLICATIONS

 What happens when we apply GENEOs to our data?

 An example of use: comparison between real dice and fake dice.